Parks California

 Our work is guided by three pillars:

-• Access and Belonging— ensuring all people can experience and feel welcomed in our public lands.
+• Access and Belonging— removing physical, cultural, and financial barriers so all people can experience parks and feel welcome.

-• Parks of the Future— shaping a system that is inclusive, innovative and prepared for a changing world.
+• Parks of the Future— shaping a park system that reflects community voices, supports innovation and prepares for a changing world.

 Mission